kltm/reusabledata-staging/docs/criteria.md

     - No, it is a custom or non-standard license, including public domain declarations: → <span class="no-star">**NO STARS**</span> → <a href="#criteria-B">**B**</a>
 - Example list of standard licenses:
     - Public domain declaration (while maybe technically “standard”, there is ambiguity as to it being globally applicable ([https://wiki.creativecommons.org/wiki/Public\_domain](https://wiki.creativecommons.org/wiki/Public_domain))) → No
-    - Any Creative Commons licence (https://creativecommons.org/licenses/) → Yes
+    - Any Creative Commons license (https://creativecommons.org/licenses/) → Yes
     - Any GNU software or documentation license (https://www.gnu.org/licenses/licenses.html) → Yes, note software license
-    - Any BSD or MIT type licenses → Yes, note software licence
+    - Any BSD or MIT type licenses → Yes, note software license
     - Open Database license ([http://opendatacommons.org/licenses/odbl/1.0](http://opendatacommons.org/licenses/odbl/1.0)) → Yes

 ## <span id="criteria-B">B) License requires no further negotiation and its scope is both unambiguous and covers all of the data</span>